Reinforcement learning (RL)

 - Reinforcement Learning FAQ by Rich Sutton.

-- Reinforcement learning taxonomy by Steve Brunton.
+- Reinforcement Learning taxonomy by Steve Brunton.

 - OpenAI spinning up Deep RL.